do-jonathan4/lfz-m1/exercises/css-flexbox/README.md

 Be sure to check out a new branch (**from master**) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).

+### Quiz Questions
+After completing this exercise, you should be able to discuss or answer the following questions:

+1. What is the default `flex-direction` of a `flex` container?
+1. What is the default `flex-wrap` of a `flex` container?
+1. Why should flexbox not be used for building complete web page layouts?

 ### Introduction

 Flexbox is a collection of CSS properties that allow you to easily control the layout and alignment of child elements on a web page.
 In this exercise, you'll be completing a series of challenges involving some of the most common flexbox CSS properties.